margaretmf/margaretmf.github.io/resume.md

 ###	FORKIDS
 Volunteer Data Analyst | August-December 2023
-* Gathered data online from public sources on affordable housing in Hampton Roads to prepare for data analysis.
+* Gathered data online from public sources on affordable housing in Hampton Roads to prepare for data analysis
-* Converted addresses to geographic coordinates and analyzed data to prepare for mapping the data.
+* Converted addresses to geographic coordinates and analyzed data to prepare for mapping the data
-* Created a map of affordable housing to help the organization understand how to serve families.
+* Created a map of affordable housing to help the organization understand how to serve families

 ### HORIZONS HAMPTON ROADS
 Substitute Teacher Assistant | June-August 2023
-* Assisted 3rd, 5th, 7th grade, and 8th grade teachers in the classroom to help maintain order.
+* Assisted 3rd, 5th, 7th grade, and 8th grade teachers in the classroom to help maintain order
-* Co-taught for a part of the day to lead class through worksheets and material they were learning.
+* Co-taught for a part of the day to lead class through worksheets and material they were learning
-* Built relationships with students in the classroom to support them socially, emotionally, and academically.
+* Built relationships with students in the classroom to support them socially, emotionally, and academically

 ### HARNESS MAGAZINE
 Contributing Writer | August 2022